stuffish/ChatUI/README.md

 >| click | A item is clicked. | click index, content. |

 ## chat-dialog
-> Alert a dialog in custom.
+> Pop a dialog in custom.
 >### Menu props
 >| props  | Introductions | type | default |
 >| :------------ | :------------ | :------------ | :------------ |